CelticGibson/MU620A/Project.md

 a1 = tan−1/tan+1

 and then combined with the original dry signal with either postive or negative phase dependent on whether Low Pass (-1.0f) or High Pass (1.0f) is selected.
+The cutoff frequency varies the centre point of the phase transition between dry and processed data and the output is the difference.

 <b>Chorus/LFO:</b> The plugin modulates the delay time using a low-frequency oscillator (LFO).
-The LFO is a wrap around sine wave that varies the delay time smoothly for each channel, creating a chorus effect.
+The LFO is a wrap around sine wave that varies the delay time smoothly for each channel by altering the phase over time, creating a chorus effect.
 Additionally, a small random modulation is applied to both channels to introduce subtle variations and make the effect more natural.

 <b>Parameters:</b>
 <ul>